Read time: 4 min

 MRI scan is a painless, non-invasive procedure to get images of your body.
-An MRI without insurance can cost you as little as $250.
+An MRI without health insurance can cost you as little as $250.

 The following are examples in which an MRI scanner would be used:

 This list is by no means exhaustive.
 The use of MRI technology is always expanding in scope and use.
 Note, in some cases doctors prefer to start with a Rx for X-ray as most often these are more affordable.
 But to get a really precise reading an MRI or CT scan is preferred.

 If you are interested, you can also check out a comparison of prices in California.